C++ Callbacks (and giving member functions to C-style callbacks)

 External Resources

 Callbacks In C++ Using Template Functors is a great page explaining and analysing all the different ways for implementing callbacks in C++.
-This includes the functional model, single rooted hierarchy, parameterize the caller, callee mix-in, and functors (which they promote).
+This includes the functional model, single rooted hierarchy, parametrize the caller, callee mix-in, and functors (which they promote).

 The Type-safe Callbacks In C++ library on the Code Project gives a great, complete callback library for C++ which allows callbacks with 0 to 5 input arguments.